 Discover the magic of Zanzibar.

-Zanzibar holidaysThe Zanzibar archipelago consists of over 50 islands – which vary from tiny outcrops to the larger, more populated islands of Zanzibar (more properly called ‘Unguja Island’) and Pemba.
-The beaches are often stunning: powdery white sand, shaded by palm trees.
+Zanzibar holidaysThe Zanzibar archipelago consists of more than 50 islands, ranging from tiny outcrops to the larger, more populated islands of Zanzibar (more properly called Unguja) and Pemba.
+The beaches are often stunning, with powdery white sand, shaded by palm trees.
 The sea is shallow, but venture further out into the sparkling, turquoise water and you'll find coral reefs for great snorkelling and diving.
-The larger islands are lush and highly fertile and everywhere the air is suffused with the aroma of fruit and spices; it's an intoxicating, exotic atmosphere.
+The larger islands are lush and highly fertile and everywhere the air is suffused with the aroma of fruit and spices: it's an intoxicating, exotic atmosphere.

 Popular as a post-safari choice, a Zanzibar holiday can also be a great stand-alone escape.
-The island offers an exceptional diversity of accommodation, from simple beach lodges and small boutique hotels to all-inclusive beach resorts and even the odd luxury hotel.
+The main island offers an exceptional diversity of accommodation, from simple beach lodges and small boutique hotels to all-inclusive beach resorts and luxury hotels.

-For those in search of a remote island getaway, Tanzania has two other gems: Mafia Island, a long-time favourite of diving aficionados, and the newly accessible hideaway of Fanjove.
+If you're in search of a remote island getaway, Tanzania's Indian Ocean coastl has two other gems: Mafia Island, a long-time favourite of diving aficionados, and the newly accessible hideaway of Fanjove.

 For a brief summary of Zanzibar’s regions and the differences between them, see our page on the different areas of Zanzibar.

-Although Zanzibar receives a trickle of holiday visitors all year round, most come between June and February, outside of the main rainy season, when Zanzibar’s weather is at its best.
-This can link in perfectly with a safari in Tanzania, which shares the same weather pattern.
+Although Zanzibar receives holiday visitors all year round, most people come outside of the main rainy season, when Zanzibar’s weather is at its best, between June and February.
+This can link in perfectly with a safari in Tanzania, which very broadly shares the same weather pattern.

-Zanzibar beach holidaysOptions for a Zanzibar beach holiday are many, but broadly, the island can be divided into five: Nungwi in the north, the east coast, the south-east, the west coast, and a few offshore islands.
+Zanzibar beach holidaysOptions for a Zanzibar beach holiday are many, but broadly, the island can be divided into five areas: Nungwi in the north, the east coast, the south-east, the west coast, and a few offshore islands.

 Two or three hours’ drive from Stone Town, the village of Nungwi marks the northernmost tip of Zanzibar.
 Surrounded on three sides by turquoise-blue ocean, Nungwi has long been a magnet for visitors seeking paradise.
 Come for some good diving and beaches, and proximity to a lively village where there's always a lot going on.

-Continuing along Zanzibar’s south-east coast, the beaches remain stunning: powder-white sand with a barrier reef, lots of palm trees and a significant tidal range.
+Continuing along Zanzibar’s south-east coast, the beaches remain stunning: powder-white sand with a barrier reef, lots of palm trees and a wide lagoon between the beach and the reef.
 The villages become a little sleepier and more relaxed as you head south, and Jambiani, in particular, is very relaxed indeed: for an authentic visit to a friendly village, you can't beat it.